 Once you have created your sitemaps, you need to register them with search engines.
 It’s pretty straightforward and self-explanatory.

 By taking this step, search engines will crawl your site to index new content whenever you submit a new post.
-This will eliminate the potential for other webmasters to use the RSS feed to pull you content on to their site where there is a chance it can be indexed first and identify them as the original creator.

 Have you noticed how many blogs publish content under admin?
 What do you make of it when you see that?
 It probably goes unnoticed right!
 That may be the case for you, but not for everyone.